 Because that’s just not how THEIR dads ever were.

-So maybe if we’re going to use a stereotype for dads, today of all day, we should use one that celebrates dads and gives them credit for who they really are and for the integral part that they play in their families’ and in their children’s lives.
-Because these are the only dads that our children know, and with this example in front of them, our little mini dads-in-the-making are going to be empowered to be as involved in their children’s lives as they want to be.
+So maybe if a stereotype for dads has to exist, today of all days, we should use one that celebrates dads and gives them credit for who they really are and for the integral part that they play in their families’ and in their children’s lives.
+Dads may parent differently to mums, but this does not mean they are an inferior parent.
+Those differences should be celebrated, as dads are awesome too!

 So to all dads of today, Happy Father’s Day!